 Beginning of Year Organization Prep

-Okay, this is a little section I wanted to add in with a couple of really important things I create at the beginning of the year to help me stay organized all year long.
+Before we wrap up, I wanted to add in with a couple of really important things I create at the beginning of the year to help me stay organized all year long.

 Curriculum Mapping Guide